Code-Institute-Submissions/PaulSweeney-cmd-Bulk_Bosh_final-cmd_NovResub/README.md

 | :---: | :---: | :---: | :---: |
 |![](/test-images/user-profile-name.png) | ![](test-images/desktop-user-profile.png) | ![](test-images/phone-user-profile.png) | ![](test-images/tablet-user-profile.png) |

+**User Feedback**

+I think this is a great feature to have on a recipe site.
+It targets people that are in to the same thing.
+If any of the users are personal trainers of dieticians this can take a lot of headache out of contacting them as their contact information is right there.
+I can also learn about them a little though their likes and dislikes.
+We can all follow each other on social media and take inspiration from workouts and nutrition.
+It's a great thing to have on this site.
+Impressive.

 <br>

 # **Deployment**